alextanhongpin/ideas/books.md

 List of the books (that I remember) that I have read/gone through the examples.
 Keeping the list here to recommend others and also for future reference.

+This list only contains technical books, I do not just read technical books by all means :) Other lists are available [here](http://alextanhongpin.github.io/#books) though I did not update it that much anymore.

 ## Machine Learning

 - [Artificial Intelligence with Python](https://www.packtpub.com/big-data-and-business-intelligence/artificial-intelligence-python)